RosettaCommons/documentation/AddMembraneMover.md

 ## Description

-Creates a membrane pose from a regular pose by instantiating the MembraneInfo object and attaches the virtual MembraneResidue to the pose.
+The Mover that invokes the MP_Framework and instantiates a membrane Pose is the AddMembraneMover.
+This mover is required for membrane protein modeling in Rosetta and must be called first.
+The AddMembraneMover adds the membrane residue to the Pose, sets up a default FoldTree, and initializes the MembraneInfo object.
+The correct setup of the root in the FoldTree for either a fixed membrane and movable protein or movable membrane and fixed protein is the responsibility of the protocol developer.

 ## Code and documentation